 In an effort to move away from a dependency on income taxes and to make the economy even more competitive, the government has adopted a more broad-based consumption tax called Goods and Services Tax (GST).
 Singapore maintains one of the world’s lowest GST rates (currently 7%), ranking below the global average VAT/GST rate of 16.4%, and the Asia-Pacific average of 10.5%.

 For more information about taxes in Singapore, refer to Singapore Taxation page.

 Singapore’s open Immigration policy facilitates the relocation of foreign nationals who wish to setup businesses here.
 If you are an entrepreneur who needs to relocate to Singapore to run your business or need to hire foreign professionals, the government has anticipated your needs and made appropriate Singapore work visa provisions.

 To help value adding individuals settle permanently, Singapore has a relaxed immigration policy, making it easier for foreign professionals to gain Singapore Permanent Residence (PR) status.

 Comprehensive Intellectual Property Protection

 Singapore has very strong copyright laws.
-In Singapore, it’s a criminal offense for a person or company to conduct willful copyright infringement.
+In Singapore, it’s a criminal offense for a person or company to commit any form of copyright infringement.